syncfusion-content/wpf-docs/wpf/Docking/MDI-TDI-functionalities.md

 ### Adding a new Tab using NewButtonClick event

-The NewButtonClick event is used to notifies when the new button(+) is clicked in DockingManager.
-In TDI document, new tab can be added at runtime by utilizing this event.
+The NewButtonClick event is used to notify when the new button(+) is clicked in DockingManager.
+By utilizing this event, a new tab can be added at runtime.

 {% tabs %}